 We support our communities financially by sponsoring their projects.
 For each tour to the D'Urville Island we donate $300 towards the Stoat Eradication Trust.
-For our Muzzle Tours located at the Clarence Reserve near Kaikoura we donate $1000 to the Kaikoura Agricultural and Pastoral Show which is an iconic cultural event where town meets country.
+For our Muzzle Tours located at the Clarence Reserve near Kaikoura we donate $1000 to the Kaikoura Agricultural and Pastoral Show to sponsor Billy Black Woolman.
+Billy entertains the public while teaching the values of merino wool.
 We are humbled to be able to help in this small way keep our rural communities vibrant.

 To reduce our carbon footprint we plant one tree for every client taken on a tour.
 We have a planting project underway in collaboration with our partners Opawa Wines, the Marlborough District Council and the Queen Elizabeth National Trust along our river margin which was affected by the November 2017 earthquake.

 We support the Government's Predator Free 2050 program by trapping in our Queen Elizabeth Trust wetland of which we are the privileged custodians.
 Visitors are always welcome by prior arrangement.